Following Game of Thrones to Belfast & Beyond

 So are you a Game of Thrones fan?
 Have you ever visited any of their filming locations?
 Let me know in the comments below!
-Iceland and Dubrovnik are right at the top of my bucket list.
+Game of Thrones filming locations in Dubrovnik and Iceland are right at the top of my bucket list.
 That’s totally not because Game of Thrones has been filmed in these locations as well… Nope, not at all…

 Stones and Thrones hosted me for a review, but as always all opinions are my own.
 You can use the link below to book this tour for £30.